Zeioth/garbage-day.nvim/README.md

 ## Why
 In many scenarios, unmanaged LSP clients running on background can take severl Gb of RAM.

-I wrote this plugin for [NormalNvim](https://github.com/NormalNvim/NormalNvim), so we can have a LSP garbage collector which code remains readable, maintainable, and stable without needing external dependencies.
+So I wrote this LSP garbage collector for [NormalNvim](https://github.com/NormalNvim/NormalNvim).
+That way we can ensure the code remains readable, maintainable, and stable without needing external dependencies.
+As this is quite a core feature.

 ## How to setup
 Add this to lazy